UKOMAL/Komal-Shahid-DS-Portfolio/README.md

 # Komal Shahid - Data Science & AI Portfolio

 ## About Me
-Data Scientist and AI Engineer with expertise in machine learning, deep learning, and advanced analytics.
+Data Scientist and Machine Learning Engineer with expertise in machine learning, deep learning, and advanced analytics.
 I specialize in developing AI-powered solutions that transform raw data into actionable insights and intelligent systems.
 My background combines strong statistical foundations with cutting-edge AI techniques to solve complex business problems.

 Master's in Data Science from Bellevue University with focus on predictive modeling, natural language processing, and computer vision applications.